mohammadeunus/Note/content/en/blog/custom-saas-subscription-system/index.md

 Finally got a chance to build a custom subscription system!
 I have been longing to fill up this empty section of my knowledge for a long time.
 When my client approached me with a unique requirement - they wanted to offer custom subscription plans instead of the standard "one-size-fits-all" packages - I knew this was the perfect opportunity to dive deep into ABP Framework's payment system and create something truly flexible.

+## How ABP Payment Works ✅

+In ABP’s SaaS edition, when a customer subscribes to a 1-year plan, their tenant account is activated with the selected edition and features for exactly 12 months.
+If the subscription is not renewed, it is marked as expired.
+After a configurable grace period, access is automatically restricted or disabled.
+This ensures that only customers with active subscriptions can continue using the system.

+## How Our Goal Differs 🔄

+ABP provides a plan-based subscription model where predefined plans are created by the platform owner (e.g., Super Admin), and customers subscribe to one of those plans.

+In contrast, our goal is to let customers create their own plans based on their specific needs—customizing features, modules, or usage limits before subscribing.

+## How We’ll Achieve This 🛠

+ABP already provides essential features that align with our needs:

+- Automatic access restriction if a customer fails to renew.
+- Built-in subscription management and payment gateway integration via the admin panel.

+However, to meet our goal, we will:

+- Modify parts of the existing subscription workflow.
+- Allow plan creation dynamically when a customer configures their subscription from the public website.
+- Automatically generate a corresponding payment request and link it to the custom plan.

 ## The Challenge: Custom Subscription Plans 🎯

 Traditional SaaS platforms offer predefined packages like "Standard," "Professional," and "Enterprise."
 But my client wanted something different - a system where customers could pick and choose exactly what they needed.
 Think of it like building your own pizza - you get to choose every single topping, and you only pay for what you want.